hitranonline/hapiest/README.md

 Hapiest currently has no binary packages, but it's python dependencies and the program itself can be downloaded with the [install.py](https://github.com/hapiest-team/hapiest/blob/master/install.py) script.

+You must have python 3 installed to install and use hapiest.

 For windows, mac, or linux, download [install.py](https://raw.githubusercontent.com/hapiest-team/hapiest/master/install.py) and run it in the directory you want the hapiest folder to be created.

 For mac and linux you can run `wget -O install.py https://raw.githubusercontent.com/hapiest-team/hapiest/master/install.py && python install.py`